 Thank you, Python, for redefining funny and thereby forcing a little more thoughtful, thoughtless mirth on an unsuspecting, TV-viewing populace.

 Want to learn more about TV?
-Check out the links on the next page.
+Check out the links below.

 - 10 TV Moments That Changed the World